Why is 432 Abercorn Street known as the most haunted house in Savannah?

 The house at 432 Abercorn is a private residence.
 If you decide to see it during your trip, please refrain from trampling the landscaping, peeking in windows, or posing on the stairs for photos.
 Yes, those things happen.

 It’s also nice to keep your voice down if you go on a nighttime ghost tour.
 Residents on the block may have to work in the morning and can’t stay up as late as vacationing tourists.

 The tours occur seven days a week, every single night, multiple times per night.
 Residents in the area suffer from the effects of the tours, but earn no income from them.
 The tour operators are the ones profiting!

-If you happen to spot the owners and they don’t seem chatty, please realize that visitors ask them the same exact questions about their home day in and day out.
-They’re just trying to go about their daily lives; they aren’t under any obligation to speak with visitors about the history of the home.
-(I personally think they’re very kind not to turn the sprinklers on every time a ghost tour ventures near.)
+If you happen to spot the owners of 432 Abercorn or any famous house in Savannah and they don’t seem chatty, please realize that they’re just trying to go about their daily lives; they aren’t under any obligation to speak with visitors about the history of the home.

-To enjoy the home respectfully, it’s best to do so from the vantage point of Calhoun Square across the street.
+To enjoy the home respectfully, it’s best to do so from the vantage point of the square across the street.
 While you’re in the square, please kindly stick to the sidewalks and avoid trampling the plants in the square.

 Savannah Travel Blog

-As mentioned above, I’m very fortunate to live in downtown Savannah, and I write about the city regularly.
-In addition to my ebook about Savannah, I’ve also created a few other resources to help you out…
+As mentioned above, I’m very fortunate to live in Savannah, and I write about the city regularly.
+In addition to my ebook about Savannah, I’ve also created a few other resources to help you out.

 Have you been to 432 Abercorn Street and had a spooky experience?
 If so, I want to hear about it in the comments below!